Slavery in the Abbasid Caliphate: Al-Andalus slave trade

 Other routes for saqaliba slaves to the Caliphate was via the al-Andalus slave trade in Western Europe.
 From the Prague slave trade of Pagan Slavs via France to slavery in al-Andalus in Spain, and via the al-Andalus slave trade to the Abbasid Caliphate.
 The al-Andalus slave trade was significantly reduced with the end of the Prague slave trade in the 11th century, but continued in a smaller scale until the end of the reconquista.

-Andalusian Saracen pirates established a base in Camargue, Fraxinetum or La Garde-Freinet-Les Mautes (888–972), from which they made slave raids in to France and the Fraxinetum slave trade exported the Frankisk prisoners they captured as slaves to the Muslim world.
+Andalusian Saracen pirates established a base in Camargue, Fraxinetum or La Garde-Freinet-Les Mautes (888–972), from which they made slave raids in to France and the Fraxinetum slave trade exported the Frankish prisoners they captured as slaves to the Muslim world.

 Slaves captured by the Vikings in the British islands were also sold via the Dublin slave trade to the al-Andalus slave market.

 Saracen piracy

 Saracens from Aghlabids of Ifriqiya managed an extensive slave trade of Italians captured in Southern Italy to Abbasid Maghreb from the early the mid-9th century.

 While the Saracen bases in France was eliminated in 972 and Italy in 1091, this did not prevent the Saracen piracy slave trade of the Mediterranean; both Almoravid dynasty (1040–1147) and the Almohad Caliphate (1121–1269) approved of the slave raiding of Saracen pirates toward non-Muslim ships in Gibraltar and the Mediterranean for the purpose of slave raiding.